 1) Another Yogurt – You can actually use a finished yogurt as the starter for your next batch.
 If you’ve never made yogurt before, a store-bought version will also work.
 There are many brands of dairy-free yogurt currently on the market, including ones made from coconut milk, nuts, oats, soy, and rice.
 Though these can be expensive, you only need one to get your first batch on the go.
 From there, you can simply save a little bit of yogurt from your first batch and use it as a starter for the next.
 This concept works well, even if you do your first batch with one of the other two starter options …

-2) Starter Culture – You can actually purchase yogurt starters, and there are two brands that I recommend in Go Dairy Free: The Guide and Cookbook.
-The ones from Gipro Health and Custom Probiotics are touted as dairy-free.
+2) Starter Culture – You can actually purchase yogurt starters.
+Ther-Biotic (from Klaire Labs) and Custom Probiotics are touted as dairy-free.
+Ther-Biotic is the brand I use; you can read about their hypoallergenic policy here (they reportedly do not use dairy media to create their probiotics).
 Of course, always check with the manufacturer to ensure ingredients or processes have not changed.

 3) Probiotic Capsules – Many brands of probiotics come in capsule form.
 To use as a starter culture, simply open the capsules and pour the contents into your yogurt.
 Again, probiotics are simply bacteria, and removed from their “host,” which may be milk-based.
 Nonetheless, where dairy is a strong concern, make sure to look for brands labeled as “dairy-free” or “vegan” and double check with the manufacturer on their processes.